ENHANCELABNZ/leasklab/projects/index.md

 # In the ENHANCE lab

 We are interested in advancing the understanding and treatment of diseases through [equitable genomics](#equitable-genomics---advancing-research-health-and-capability) with a specific focus on [non-coding genetic elemnts](#non-coding-genetic-elements).
 Leveraging human genomics data, we use zebrafish as a model to study genes and enhancers (an example of a non-coding element) in [_JAZF1_ and metabolic disorders](#jazf1-and-metabolic-disorders) and the polygenic contribution to [polycystic ovary syndrome](#polycystic-ovary-syndrome).
-We use state-of-the-art molecular and cell biology techniques, as well as [whole-brain mapping](#mapmap) and [high-throughput behavioural phenotyping](#high-throughput-behavioural-phenotyping) in dissecting the role of genetic elements of interest in health and disease.
+We use state-of-the-art molecular and cell biology techniques, including [pILGET-mediated transgenesis](#piglet-mediated-transgenesis) [whole-brain mapping](#mapmap), [high-throughput behavioural phenotyping](#high-throughput-behavioural-phenotyping) and [tail wounding](#tail-wounding), in dissecting the role of genetic elements of interest in health and disease.

 # {% include icon.html icon="fa-solid fa-flask-vial" %}Projects